mlapo96/discord_bot_lol_apex/README.md

 Usage:

-  !apex_originName for apex stats
+  !apex originName for apex stats

-  !lol_summonerName for league stats
+  !lol summonerName for league stats

   |join to join voice chat

   |leave to leave voice chat

-  |play songName to play audio in voice chat
+  |play song_name to play audio in voice chat